Dead Man's Hand (AA88) and the Dead Hand in Poker: History and Rules

 What is the 'Dead Man's Hand' (AA88)?
 The story of Wild Bill Hickok, who perished holding this hand.
 We also explore the meaning behind the 'Dead Hand' and how to avoid the trap of zero outs.

-The modern version of poker was invented in the early 19th century.
-Over two hundred years, the card game developed its own language.
-Gutshot, chip leader, outs, bubble, tilt — just a small part of the poker vocabulary.
-Some terms have interesting stories behind them.
-Let's discuss what the 'dead man's hand' is.
+The modern version of poker was invented at the beginning of the 19th century.
+Over two hundred years, the card game has developed its own language.
+Gutshot, chipleader, draws, bubble, tilt — this is just a fraction of the poker vocabulary.
+Fascinating stories lie behind several of these terms.
+Let us discuss what a "dead man's hand" is.

-In poker, the dead man's hand refers to the combination AA88.
-James Butler Hickok died with these two pairs in his hand.
+In poker, a dead man's hand refers to the AA88 combination.
+James Butler Hickok was holding these two pairs when he lost his life.

 FAQ